fliphess/forky/README.md

 - [ ] Last seen field in user model
 - [ ] edit django settings module or store all non-django settings in database
 - [ ] channel modes in channel model
-- [ ] event model for historic overview
+- [ ] event/socket_logging/channel_logging model for stats etc, with rotation
+- [ ] settings table for all irc/socket/application settings that are NOT Django